 Universities in England, Northern Ireland and Scotland can charge up to £9,250 a year for undergraduate tuition.
 The maximum Welsh universities can charge is £9,000 a year.
-You will not have to pay for this upfront.
+You will not have to pay for this up front.

 If you are planning on attending a UK university, you apply online to Student Finance England for a loan of up to £9,250.
 This will cover your tuition fees.
 The loan is not means tested.

 There is a deadline for applications to Student Finance England, usually around late spring.
-This is so the Student Loans Company (SLC) can pay your tuition fees to your university for the beginning of your course.
+This is so the Student Loans Company (SLC) can pay your tuition fees to your university in time for the beginning of your course.

 You can apply online to Student Finance England for a means-tested maintenance loan, to help with living costs.

 There are different amounts of maintenance loan available.
 This depends on household income, and where you will live during term-time.

 Alternatively, you can apply for a non-means-tested loan.
 If you do this, the amount available will be lower.

 |If you:||You can receive:|

 |Live away from home and study in London||Up to £11,354|